Irish showband: Showbands

 Brendan Bowyer, Tom Dunphy and the Royal Showband from Waterford toured professionally around 1958, and became a crowd-drawing success.
 They were managed by promoter T. J. Byrne, and were the first such band to have a record enter the Irish charts, "Katie Daly", sung by Dunphy.
 Soon after, Brendan Bowyer had a hit with "Kiss Me Quick", a song taken from an Elvis Presley album.
 Many would consider Brendan Bowyer the "king" of the showband era, for his powerful and attractive voice, his handsome good looks, and his energetic dance moves on stage.
 The Capitol Showband released the first showband L.P. record in 1962, 'Presenting Ireland's Premier Showband', Envoy Records, VOY 9144.

 The Freshmen from Ballymena, Antrim, led by Billy Brown and Derek Dean, covered hits by The Beach Boys and Jan and Dean.

 Dickie Rock performed mainly big ballads.
 First singing with Dublin's Strykers, Blackbirds, Echoes and Melochords, he became a star with The Miami Showband, and in 1966 represented Ireland in the Eurovision Song Contest.

 At the height of the showband period in the mid-1960s, there were as many as 800 full- and part-time bands travelling the country.
 The business as a whole employed many thousands of musicians, support staff and managers.

 Embracing rock and soul

-A second wave of bands emerged in the late sixties and early seventies with personnel coming mostly from the beat-groups scene.
-They young proponents of a rock, blues and soul style.
+A second wave of bands emerged in the late 1960s and early 1970s with personnel coming mostly from the beat-groups scene.
+They were young proponents of a rock, blues and soul style.
 These bands included The Dreams, The Real McCoy, The Arrows and The Chessmen.
 They were most popular in urban areas, while Country and Western leaning bands were generally more popular in the rural areas of the country.
 Johnny McEvoy and Danny Doyle started out as folk singers but changed to showbands in the 1970s.
 They subsequently returned to the folk scene after a relatively short period.